Restore Your Health with Periodontal Treatment

 Swelling, bleeding, or sensitive gums may be signs of gingivitis, an early form of gum disease.
 If left untreated, gingivitis can develop into more serious stages of gum disease and eventually lead to tooth loss.
 Early gum disease treatment such as scaling and root planing can help save you time and money on more costly, invasive treatments in the future.
-Drs.
-Brett Helton and Tara Brown combine gentle techniques and nearly two decades of experience to ensure your treatment will be comfortable and highly effective.
+Dr. Brett Helton combines gentle techniques and nearly two decades of experience to ensure your treatment will be comfortable and highly effective.
 Following your treatment, our helpful team in Columbus, GA, will provide extensive patient education to help you keep your gums and teeth healthy for a lifetime.

 Gum disease is an inflammation of the gums caused by poor oral hygiene.
 However, conditions such as diabetes, smoking, hormonal changes, and certain medications make you more susceptible to gum disease even if you practice regular brushing and flossing.
 Gum disease occurs when stubborn plaque and tartar extend beneath the gum line, where it can no longer be reached without a professional cleaning.